 LOCATION: Washington, D.C.

-PROJECT TYPE: Noise Analysis
+PROJECT TYPE: Aviation Noise Analysis

 CONSTRUCTION YEAR: Phase I: 2017, Phase II: 2018

-Phase I – As a consultant, the team led by Freytag & Associates, performed an airplane noise assessment for the District of Columbia focused on noise impacts from changes to flight paths made out Ronald Reagan Washington National Airport (DCA).
+Phase I – As a consultant to Freytag & Associates, we performed an airplane noise assessment for the District of Columbia focused on noise impacts from changes to flight paths made out Ronald Reagan Washington National Airport (DCA).
 There were two major parts to the project.
 The first consisted of a thorough review and documentation of existing data supplemented by new investigations to document the past and current airplane noise environment over the D.C. area.
 Second, the team worked to develop revised air traffic procedures, acceptable to the FAA, to minimize the current noise impact over the affected areas in D.C.
 The overall purpose of the project was to determine what, if any, noise impacts have occurred in the District as a result of the FAA’s implementation of NextGen air traffic control procedures and routes.
 Finally, we identified potential flight path/route changes and other airspace modifications to reduce flyover noise in the District.